Lucio Victorio Mansilla: Military and political career

 On the return of his expedition, which lasted twenty days, in Villa Mercedes, Mansilla found himself suspended from his post because, proceeding without consulting his boss, he had ordered the execution of a recidivist deserter, after a very brief council of war.
 President Sarmiento closed the summary making it available, with a warning in his service record.

 He then devoted himself to journalism, writing articles in the newspapers of the time.
 Two years later, his friend and president of Argentina, Nicolás Avellaneda, reinstated him in his military position as chief of staff in Córdoba and later chief of borders and military mayor.

 From 1882 on he was a deputy during the government of Julio Argentino Roca, and carried out diplomatic missions abroad.
-At the end of 1895 his wife, Catherine, passed away, of which he learned months later, as he was on a mission in Nice.
+His wife, Catherine, died at the end of 1895.
+He learned of her death months later, as he was on a mission in Nice.
 In 1896 he settled in Paris, from where he requested his discharge from the army and two years later he published a biography of his uncle Juan Manuel de Rosas with the character of a historical-psychological essay and then two political essays, "On the eve" (1903) and "A country without citizens" (1907) and sent collaborations for the Buenos Aires press.

 He was 71 years old when he began to write his "Memories", in which he would recall episodes from his childhood and youth.
 Towards the end of 1898, on a brief trip to his country, he met Mónica Torromé, widow of Huergo, whose father had installed a commercial firm in London, where she married again the following year and then settled definitively in Paris, in 1902, after carrying out several diplomatic missions in other parts of Europe, functions that he resigned in that year.
 In his last years he was afflicted with an incipient blindness, and died in that city on October 8, 1913.